Car insurance for over 70s – what you need to know

 - If you’re over 70, don’t forget to reapply for your driving licence – it’s a legal requirement, and driving without one will invalidate your car insurance

-As we get older, we may still feel like our younger selves - but have to face inevitable gradual or sudden changes in our health and fitness levels.
+As we get older, we may still feel like our younger selves, but have to face inevitable changes in our health and fitness levels.

-But that should never mean we have to compromise on getting a good deal.
+That should never mean we have to compromise on getting a good deal though.

-After enjoying the cheapest car insurance premiums you’ve ever had during your 60s, it can come as quite a shock to see your policy renewal quote go sky-high after your 70th birthday.
+After enjoying the cheap car insurance premiums during your 60s, it can come as quite a shock to see your policy renewal quote go sky-high after your 70th birthday.

-And aside from specialised policies for older drivers, it can seem on first glance that fewer companies are keen to insure you at all.
+Aside from specialised car insurance for older drivers, it can seem like fewer companies are keen to insure you at all.

 In fact, during this period, you’re half as likely to make a claim as drivers between the ages of 18 to 20.